Doctor of Philosophy in Dance - PhD

-- Coursework and Residency Calendar for the 2018 Doctoral Cohort
+- Coursework and Residency Calendar for the 2020 cohort

-It is recommended that International Students complete the graduate school application and submit required materials for review and processing at least 3 months before the deadline.
+It is recommended that International Students complete the graduate school application and submit required materials for review and processing at least three months before the deadline.

 - Hold an earned master's degree or equivalent from a U.S. college or university or an equivalent international degree (Applicants who are in the process of earning their master's degree may be provisionally admitted, conditioned upon their satisfactory completion of the degree in progress.)

-- Demonstrate the ability to pursue avance study and research in the field of dance and a commitment to contributing to the dance field through written publications.
+- Demonstrate the ability to pursue advanced study and research in the field of dance and a commitment to contributing to the dance field through written publications.